bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 While squggly heredocs are nice, what most people probably want to [the ability to write a template](/docs/templates/erb-and-beyond) in ERB, Haml, Slim, or Serbea.

-Starting in Bridgetown 0.21, you can subclass your components from `Bridgetown::Component` and then add a template file right next to the component's `.rb` file.
+You can subclass your components from `Bridgetown::Component` and then add a template file right next to the component's `.rb` file.
 The template will automatically get rendered by the component and you won't need to define a `render_in` method yourself.
 For example, if we were to translate the previous heredoc to a template-based component:

 ```ruby
 # src/_components/field_component.rb